gokulvijayaramanuja/Ex-01-Develop-a-program-to-Plot-a-time-series-data/README.md

-# Ex 01 Develop a program to Plot a time series data.
+# Ex 01 Develop a program to Plot a time series data (population/ market price of a commodity /temperature .
 ## AIM:
 To Write a Program to Plot a timeseries data market price of a commodity